antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 Another interesting feature of RPython is its metaprogramming capabilities, which come directly from the way it is implemented.
-The RPython compiler is written in Python, and it works this way:

-  1. Import the **entry point** of the target program inside CPython.

-  2. Analyze the bytecode of the entry point and recursively find all the functions which are called from there.
+The RPython compiler is written in Python, and it works by first **importing the entry point** of the target program inside CPython, then analyzing the bytecode of the live function objects recursively referenced by the entry point.

-  3. Do whole-program type inference to determine the static type of each variable.

-  4. [lot and lot of stuff which is not interesting for this discussion]

-  5. Emit C code and call `gcc` to generate the final executable.

-The interesting part is that point (1) happens entirely inside CPython: at "import time" the RPython program can use the full power of Python to do metaprogramming, including using decorators, metaclasses, code generation, etc.  This works because the RPython compiler kicks in only *after* this phase ends.
+The interesting part is that the initial `import` happens entirely inside CPython: at "import time" the RPython program can use the full power of Python to do metaprogramming, including using decorators, metaclasses, code generation, etc.  This works because the RPython compiler kicks in only *after* this phase ends.

 Inside PyPy, RPython is just a tool to be able to write the "full Python" which we give the end users.
 RPython was never meant to be used by final users, and thus its ergonomics is very bad: it happens quite often that if you try to compile an RPython program which contains a type error, you end up with an `AssertionError` inside the compiler itself, or with an obscure error message.
-Moreover, whole-program type inference is very hard to debug when something goes wrong.

 Despite those shortcomings, the combination of: